jlc-christie/axivity-ax3-tool/README.md

 # Axivity AX3 Light and Temperature Extractor

 A tool created to extract the raw light and temperature data from Axivity AX3 wrist-worn accelerometers (as used in the UK Biobank).
-This was created whilst working at the Complex Trait Genomics team at the University of Exeter Medical School.
+This was created whilst working at the Complex Trait Genomics team at the University of Exeter Medical School (http://www.t2diabetesgenes.org/who-we-are/).

 Features:
 - convert large .cwa binary files to .csv
 - light data extraction